Analyzing Metromile's Unusual Options Activity | Benzinga

 Analyzing Metromile's Unusual Options Activity

-On Tuesday, shares of Metromile (NASDAQ:MILE) saw unusual options activity.
-After the option alert, the stock price moved down to $7.04.
+Metromile (NASDAQ:MILE) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $5.46 following the option alert.

 - Sentiment: BULLISH